Operation Appearance: Berbera

 On 11 March the 1st South African Brigade Group and the 22nd East African Brigade Group had been placed under the command of the 11th (African) Division, joining the 3rd (Nigerian) Brigade Group.
 The division advanced from Barawa (Brava), south of Mogadishu in Italian Somaliland.
 On 25 February the division departed Mogadishu and on 17 March, patrols of the 3rd (Nigerian) Brigade reached Jijiga, cutting the road to Harar, the Italian line of retreat from the protectorate.
 On 19 March, Brigadier Buchanan and a staff officer arrived by air at Berbera to take command of Bucforce, a temporary name for the 2nd South African Infantry Brigade, most of which had sailed from Mombasa on 16 March and was due on 22 March.
 On 20 March, a party of Nigerian troops reached Tug Wajale, from whence two armoured cars drove to Berbera along the road from Hargeisa and joined with the Aden Striking Force.
 The Italian 70th Colonial Brigade became one of the many units of the Italian colonial forces in the AOI that had begun to desert en masse.
 When Bertello was captured in Western Abyssinia, he claimed that his brigade had "melted away".
 On 21 March, Lieutenant-General Alan Cunningham, commander of the East African Force, visited to congratulate the victors, to make arrangements for the expansion of the port facilities and announce the establishment of a British military administration.

 Aftermath

 Analysis

-The Italian occupation had lasted seven months; in the British official history volume I (1957), I. S. O. Playfair wrote that the port was quickly prepared, despite a shortage of lighters, no electric lights, the heat and the Kharif (autumn wind) blowing sand and increasing the surf.
+The Italian occupation had lasted for seven months; in the British official history volume I (1957), I. S. O. Playfair wrote that the port was quickly prepared, despite a shortage of lighters, no electric lights, the heat and the Kharif (autumn wind) blowing sand and increasing the surf.
 Within the week, the 11th African Division was receiving supplies through Berbera, shortening by 500 mi its supply line.
 In 2016, Andrew Stewart, in "The First Victory..." wrote that the British ascribed the success of Appearance to the extent of the preparations and training.
 He speculated that the use of ships as floating piers might have influenced the use of Mulberry harbours in the Normandy landings.

+Casualties

+After the Italian garrison withdrew toward Ethiopia, a prisoner of war camp was built, eventually big enough for 5,000 men, for prisoners taken in the region.